myokit/myokit/README.md

     pip install myokit

+(On some systems, you might need to type `python -m pip install myokit` isntead).

 On linux and windows, start menu icons can then be added by running

     python -m myokit icons